projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-gpio.rst

 Virtio-gpio provides a virtual general-purpose input/output (GPIO) controller that can map native GPIOs to a User VM.
 The User VM can perform GPIO operations through it, including set value, get value, set direction, get direction, and set configuration.
-Only Open Source and Open Drain types are currently supported.
+Only Open Source and Open Drain types are supported.
 GPIOs are often used as IRQs, typically for wakeup events.
 Virtio-gpio supports level and edge interrupt trigger modes.